zackforbing/ruby-submissions/1603/module_4_assignments/gametime/ryan-parker/check_in1.markdown

 - Procedurally generated dungeon, made up of rooms, an entrance, and exit
 - A movable player
 - Basic flow of: Spawn -> Navigate -> Reach Exit -> Repeat
-- Enemies (kill player on contact, no actual combat)
-- Smooth movement
 - Full collision detection with walls, exits, and enemies

 ### What have you accomplished so far?